markedjs/marked/.github/PULL_REQUEST_TEMPLATE.md

 ## Reviewer

+- [ ] Draft GitHub release notes have been updated.
 - [ ] case_insensitive_refs is only failing test (remove once CI is in place and all tests pass).
 - [ ] All lint checks pass (remove once CI is in place).